-Begin to develop complex stories using small world equipment like animal sets, dolls and dolls houses, etc.
+Begin to develop complex stories using small world equipment like animal sets, dolls and dolls houses.
 Make imaginative and complex 'small worlds' with blocks and construction kits, such as a city with different buildings and a park.

 Explore different materials freely, to develop their ideas about how to use them and what to make.
-Create closed shapes with continuous lines, and begin to use these shapes to represent objects. • Draw with increasing complexity and detail, such as representing a face with a circle and including details.
+Join different materials and explore different textures.
+Create closed shapes with continuous lines, and begin to use these shapes to represent objects.
+Draw with increasing complexity and detail, such as representing a face with a circle and including details.